aureatelabs/react-route/README.md

 # react-route
-> This project is just for the demo purpose to familiar with React, React-Dom and React-Router.
+> This project is just for the demo purpose to familiar with React, React-Dom ,React-Router and Webpack.

 ## Project setup